 #2 Reykjavik Fish and Chips

-Unlike the odd popularity of hot dogs, it’s easy to understand why Icelandic fish and chips are found on nearly every Reykjavik restaurant menu.
-The entire country’s population lives on the coast – and fishing is still one of the top industries in Iceland.
-We learned from locals that part of the reason Iceland does not want to join the European Union is because they are intent on protecting their fishing industry.
+The entire population lives on the coast – and fishing is still one of the top industries in Iceland.
+We learned from locals that part of the reason Iceland does not want to join the EU is because they are intent on protecting their fishing industry.

 There are more than 300 species of fish found off the coast of Iceland and three varieties of salmon are found in the country’s rivers.
-Some of the most common fish listed on the menus of restaurants in Reykjavik, Iceland are cod, arctic char, halibut, haddock and herring.
-Fish is prepared just about every way imaginable from fresh-out-of-the-sea sushi to savory fish stew to golden fried fish and chips.

 Best Fish and Chips Restaurant Reykjavik: Kaffivagninn

 Kaffivagninn Restaurant, which is located on the old harbor, was established in 1935 and is consistently rated one of the best restaurants in Reykjavik.
-However, it’s not considered one of the cheap restaurants in Reykjavik.

-A meal of Fish and Chips Reykjavik style costs about $20 USD.
-That said, the portions are big enough to be shared.
-The meal comes with three fried fillets, three dipping sauces, a pile of fries, delicious soup, a fresh side salad, a roll and unlimited hot coffee (which was perfect after the cold walk to the restaurant!).
+The meal comes with three fried fillets, three dipping sauces, a pile of fries, delicious soup, a fresh side salad, a roll and unlimited hot coffee.
+MAP and Reviews.

 #3 Icelandic Lamb Soup: Kjotsupa

-I don’t think there is anything better than a hearty, rich soup on a frigid, overcast day – and Icelandic meat soup, called Kjotsupa, fits the bill.
-A staple of Iceland cuisine, the flavorful stew, which is a concoction of lamb, root vegetables (like potatoes and carrots), rice and herbs, is simply divine.
-I could have consumed an entire vat of this traditional Icelandic food all on my own!
+A staple of Iceland cuisine, the flavorful stew, which is a concoction of lamb, root vegetables, rice and herbs, is simply divine.
+I could have consumed an entire vat all on my own!

-Lamb has long been the meat of choice in Iceland; in fact, Icelandic Sheep rank as the most common farm animal in the country.
+Lamb has long been the meat of choice in Iceland.
+In fact, Icelandic Sheep rank as the most common farm animal in the country.
 The meat is considered a delicacy and the distinct taste is attributed to the lambs being raised without grain feed or hormones.

 Icelandic meat soup is widely available and we are pretty sure it is all amazing.
-Where we most enjoyed it, however, is in somewhat of an unlikely place: The Geysir Center, located across the street from Strokkur Geyser.
+Where we enjoyed it, however, is in somewhat of an unlikely place: The Geysir Center, located across the street from Strokkur Geyser.
 MAP.

 #4 Skyr Yogurt

-Skyr Yogurt is a popular food in Iceland…as it has been since the Vikings brought the recipe to the island more than 1,000 years ago.
 The yogurt is produced using Original Icelandic Skyr Cultures and skim milk produced by family-run farms.
-The traditional Icelandic food is packed with protein – and it’s unlike any other yogurt we’ve ever tried (likely because it’s technically a soft cheese).
+This traditional Iceland food is packed with protein – and it’s unlike any other yogurt we’ve ever tried.
+Likely because it’s technically a soft cheese!

-Where To Eat Skyr in Iceland: Everywhere!
+Where To Eat Skyr in Iceland

 #5 Greenhouse Tomatoes

-Eating fresh-off-the-vine tomatoes in Iceland in the dead of winter was not an experience we had anticipated, but one we were treated to on our Golden Circle Tour.
-We made a stop at the Fridheimar Greenhouse, which use Iceland’s naturally abundant geothermal resources to grow tomatoes indoors year-round.
+Then we made a stop at the Fridheimar Greenhouse, which uses Iceland’s naturally abundant geothermal resources to grow tomatoes indoors year-round.

 Greenhouse Restaurants Iceland: Fridheimar Restaurant

-Using geothermal energy, the greenhouse at Frideiman grows and cultivates tomatoes and cucumbers – and they have on-site restaurant featuring their fresh grown foods in Iceland.
-Likely one of the most unique restaurants in Iceland, they serve tomato-based meals (rather than typical Iceland cuisine) in an atmospheric setting inside the greenhouse.
+One of the unique restaurants in Iceland, they serve tomato-based meals (rather than typical Iceland cuisine) in an atmospheric setting inside the greenhouse.
 MAP and Website.

 At the Little Tomato Shop, visitors can purchase greenhouse products to-go.
-We bought a cup of deliciously sweet piccolo tomatoes for about $3.
+We bought a cup of deliciously sweet piccolo tomatoes for about $4.
 Spices, sauces, salsas and soups are also for sale.

 #6 Egils Appelsin

-Where To Buy Appelsin: Everywhere
+Where To Buy Appelsin

 Appelsin is practically the national drink in Iceland – so it is available just about anywhere.
-At supermarkets and convenience stores it costs about $2 USD per bottle.
+At supermarkets and convenience stores it costs about $2 per bottle.
 The best-tasting Appelsin is ice-cold and served in a glass.

 Don’t Miss Tasting Great Icelandic Craft Beer!

-What Food We Didn’t Eat in Reykjavik, Iceland
+Food We Didn’t Eat in Reykjavik, Iceland

 When we researched what to eat in Iceland, we were introduced to an array of bizarre foods.
-However, venturing into the traditional and exotic cuisine of Iceland didn’t make our list of things to eat in Reykjavik.
+However, venturing into the exotic cuisine of Iceland didn’t make our list of things to eat in Reykjavik.

-In modern times, some of the funky food seemed more like a tourist novelty than a commonplace local meal.
+In modern times, some of the funky food seemed more like a tourist novelty than a common local meal.
 While we were intrigued by Iceland’s history of food, we couldn’t stomach consuming some of it.
 Besides, most of the unusual food in Reykjavik tends to be extremely expensive.

 Unique Food of Iceland